 øB – magnetic flux through the open surface

-dℓ – infinitesimal vector element of contour of ∂Σ
+dℓ – infinitesimal vector element of the contour of ∂Σ

 Properties of Magnetic Flux